zyn-org/zyn/docs/PROTOCOL.md

 ### CHAN_CONFIG

-Returns or sets the configuration for a channel.
+Returns the configuration for a channel.

 **Direction**: Server → Client (in response to GET_CHAN_CONFIG)